mongodb/specifications/source/unified-test-format/unified-test-format.rst

   treat the comparison as not equal and skip the test.
 This includes errors that occur when fetching a single parameter using ``getParameter``.

+- ``loadBalanced``: Optional boolean.
+Specifies whether or not the tests can be executed against a load-balanced cluster.
+If true, the relevant tests MUST only be run against a load balancer.
+If false or omitted, the tests MUST only be run against non-load balanced clusters.

+- ``auth``: Optional boolean.
+Specifies whether or not authentication must be enabled for the tests to run successfully.
+If this field is omitted, there is no authentication requirement for the tests.

 Test runners MUST evaluate these conditions in the order specified above.

 entity